-On a recent Panama Canal sailing with Royal Caribbean, live expert commentary was piped through the ship's PA system on the day of our crossing for those who were interested in learning about how the modern marvel was designed, constructed and later expanded.
+On Royal Caribbean's Panama Canal sailings, live expert commentary is piped through the ship's PA system, while maps are passed out onboard, on the day of crossing for those interested in learning about how the modern marvel was designed, constructed and later expanded.
+Both the commentator and maps are provided by canal authorities.
 For those fascinated by the inner workings of ships themselves, behind-the-scenes tours on many ships often provide access to the bridge and the areas below deck, which might include provisioning areas, the galley and the engine room.
 As part of its Scholarship@Sea program, Princess offers cruise classes on navigation.

 Step aboard nearly any ship, and you'll find ways to let out your inner competitor.
 Basketball shoot-outs, mini-golf competitions, Nintendo Wii tournaments, and gatherings that teach passengers how to play casino games, bridge and other card games are just a few of the activities that allow passengers to hone their gaming skills.

-Although art auctions aren't as popular as they once were, many ships still offer them.
+Although art auctions aren't as popular as they once were, many ships still offer them or present an onboard art gallery with works for sale at set prices (or not for sale at all).
 Usually passengers are invited to art talks with the promise of free Champagne and perhaps a discount or two if paintings are purchased.
-If you're a gallery-goer, try sailings aboard Carnival, Disney, Regent, Norwegian, Celebrity and Princess, among others.
+If you're a gallery goer, try sailings aboard Carnival, Disney, Norwegian, Holland America, Celebrity and Princess, among others.
 Meanwhile, the Artist Loft on Oceania cruises provides the services of an artist-in-residence that teaches creative skills like watercolor, needlepoint and other arts and crafts.

 Golf is a great pastime, but it's obviously not cruise ship-friendly.
-Still, some lines -- like Royal Caribbean, which features simulators on several of its ships, and Norwegian, which offers driving nets -- have found ways to incorporate it.
-More upscale lines, such as Azamara and Crystal, organize golf-themed sailings a few times a year to destinations and golf-related events that are well known among duffers, and most lines can help passengers wishing to plan in-port golf outings.
+Still, some lines -- like Norwegian, which offers driving nets -- have found ways to incorporate it.
+More upscale lines, such as Azamara and Crystal, and river cruise line AmaWaterways, organize golf-themed sailings a few times a year to destinations and golf-related events that are well-known among duffers, and most lines can help passengers wishing to plan in-port golf outings.
 For those who want to practice their putting skills, most mainstream cruise ships also boast miniature golf courses on their uppermost decks.
 They're usually modified to nine holes, but they get the job done.

 If you're surrounded by water for the majority of your sailing, it only makes sense that you should be able to swim in it.
-For those with a yen for diving, more upscale, adventure-based lines like Windstar and Paul Gauguin offer scuba experiences, regardless of experience level.
-The latter, for example, hosts both PADI certification classes and refresher courses.
+For those with a yen for diving, adventure-based lines like Royal Caribbean and Paul Gauguin offer scuba experiences, regardless of experience level.
+Both lines host extra-fee PADI certification classes.

-Hang ten on your next Royal Caribbean cruise with the line's FlowRider surf simulator.
+Hang 10 on your next Royal Caribbean cruise with the line's FlowRider surf simulator.
 Open hours are posted on each day's schedule, and with a few quick pointers from the helpful crew members who staff it, you'll be on your way in no time.
-If you find that you're unable to get the hang of it after a few attempts, you can also pay for instruction.
-(It'll cost you a pretty penny, though; prices start at about $70 per person for group lessons and about $550 to rent the FlowRider for your own private instruction.)
+If you find that you're unable to get the hang of it after a few attempts, you can also pay for instruction via group lessons or a private FlowRider rental.